jordwalke/VimBox/README.md

 The VimBox application icon was derived from Jannik Siebert's excellent Sublime icon.
 See the icon's `README` for more information and links to the original works as well as the license that applies to that icon.

+The SketchApp sources to the icon are also included in the `dotVim/images/iconSources` folder.